What Is Responsibility?

 Putting It in Context

 In a day-to-day speech, responsibility, accountability, and authority are interchangeable words.
 This isn’t wrong, but it is helpful to understand the subtle differences.

 Responsibility is broad.
-Everyone has it in varying degrees.
+Everyone has it to varying degrees.
 Your safety culture should instill a sense of responsibility in every employee.